 Just-In-Time (JIT) is one of the best known Lean terms but how does it apply to you and your business?

-The Automotive industry in famous for it’s just in time approach to delivery by it’s suppliers.
-The basic principle is to have the right amount of products, where we need it and when we need it.
-And, of course, to the acceptable quality level.
+The Automotive industry in famous for it’s Just-In-Time approach to delivery by it’s suppliers.
+The basic principle is to have the right amount of products, where we need it, when we need it and to the acceptable quality level.
 Sounds like a simple enough concept.

 The auto industry has refined and refined their processes along with their suppliers to make the JIT process work.
 Then they have decreased the deliver intervals into a measure of hours, not days or weeks.
 While this is all very well for a car company with high volumes and obedience suppliers, but how does this apply to you?

 First we need to understand the main value stream – the backbone of your manufacturing process or the one that would be run down a moving line, with everything else feeding into it, rather like a fishbone diagram.
 Then we need to understand the feeder lines and the parts that are needed to be fed into the main manufacturing process.

 Once we have a list of parts and we know where they are needed in the build process, we need to determine the right amount and when they are needed.

 To do this we need to gather information for each part number or line item: